jpodwys/superagent-cache/README.md

 # API

-## require('superagent-cache')(superagent [, cacheServiceConfig])
+## require('superagent-cache')([superagent, cacheServiceConfig])

+All params here are optional.
+If the `superagent` param is empty or falsy, then the require statement will return a brand new, patched instance of superagent.

 #### Arguments

-* superagent: an instance of superagent
+* (optional) superagent: an instance of superagent
-* cacheServiceConfig: an object that matches one of the following:
+* (optional) cacheServiceConfig: an object that matches one of the following:
   * {cacheService: an instance of cache-service}
   * the same object you would pass to cache-service's [constructor](https://github.com/jpodwys/cache-service#constructor)